…about car brands and what other brands they own, look no further than the chart below.

 Today, the importance of being hyper-focused on one-to-one communication with consumers, is vital.
 Static sites no longer make the cut, especially when a personalized email (great engagement to start), takes you there, but under-delivers with a typical, old-school, all-visitor blanket approach of irrelevant and static content.
 Today, your website MUST be like a living organism with personalized and dynamic content changing with each subsequent visit—intuitively and organically—shepherding your prospect through the sales funnel.

 I did it!
-Through a lot of hard work, intense training, leading and teaching, as well as competing in various local, provincial and national competitions, this past June 2016, I was bestowed, by my master sensei, Omar Maldonado, with a second dan (a.k.a.
+Through a lot of hard work, intense training, leading and teaching, as well as competing in various local, provincial and national competitions, this past June 2016, I was bestowed, by my Master Sensei, Omar Maldonado, with a second dan (a.k.a.
 2nd degree) black belt in Shotokan Karate.
 Modesty aside, I am very proud of myself to have reached this elevated level in martial arts.
-But, as I am well known to push for more, I will not stop there; I am continuing… and I am now engaged in working—even harder—for my third dan.
+But, as I am well known to push for more, I will not stop here; I am continuing… and I am now engaged in working—even harder—for my third dan.
+I have a lot of work ahead of me.
 Stay tuned.

 Photo: Receiving my Shodan.
 Highly accomplished, widely respected martial artist within the martial arts community, locally and internationally, Sensei Omar Maldonado (7th dan), bestowing me with my black belt. —June 2012.